Isabel Villanueva & François Dumont

 III.
 Andante con moto — Allegro

 The last movement is a set of variations.
 The viola presents a wonderful, melodic theme, lyrical and also somewhat melodic, so typical for Brahms!
 The theme is taken through a set of variations, mostly with growing complexity, higher technical demands, returning to a calm, serene dialog between the instruments.
-The grazioso variation is a lovely, vivid interchange of demisemiquaver motifs—agile, seamless and smooth with these two artists.
+The grazioso variation is a lovely, vivid interchange of demisemiquaver motifs.
+This appeared agile, seamless and smooth with these two artists.
 The Allegro part is dominated by a vivid, virtuosic piano part.
 And again, the viola had no problem making itself heard.
 After a short, more lyrical segment, the movement ends in a big, virtuosic, even brilliant gesture.

 François Dumont not only showed excellent mastership at the instrument, he also was excellent in exploiting, exposing the full, rich sonority of the instrument.